Definition

 The UI President has delegated the authority to grant reductions to the University’s approved F&A cost rates on sponsored agreements to the Vice President for Finance and Operations (VPFO).
 The VPFO has, in turn, delegated this authority to the Vice President for Research who has sub-delegated this authority to the Division of Sponsored Programs.
 These delegations of authority carry with them the responsibility to exercise prudent judgment with regard to the overall benefits that will inure to the University through the approval of F&A cost reductions.

-Procedure for Requesting F&A Cost Reductions
+Procedure for Requesting F&A Rate Reductions

-The University expects that faculty proposals to external sponsors will include the maximum allowable F&A cost rate in the proposed project budget.
+The University expects that proposals to external sponsors will include the maximum allowable F&A cost rate in the proposed project budget.
 To request an exception -- a reduction or full waiver of the allowable F&A costs -- the project director must initiate an F&A Rate Reduction Request Form, available on the DSP e-Forms site.
 The F&A RRR Form must be approved by the departmental executive officer and collegiate business officer and submitted to the Division of Sponsored Programs at least two weeks prior to sponsored project proposal submission or, in the case of a contract, the award negotiating procedure.
 Note that, in fairness to all investigators, all such requests must be duly justified and that, while requests to reduce F&A costs reimbursement receive due consideration, the granting of such requests is the exception rather than the rule.

-Sponsor-Imposed F&A Cost Rates
+Sponsor-Imposed F&A Rate Limits

 Some sponsors, particularly non-profit and not-for-profit organizations, restrict F&A reimbursement to less than the standard rate negotiated through the federal government, basing the allowance on statute, codified agency regulations, or sponsor-specific policies as published in the solicitation or funding announcement.
 The University will generally accept these reduced reimbursement rates, deeming them appropriate when the sponsor restriction is a bona fide restriction initiated by the sponsor, consistently communicated to all applicants, publicly shared (e.g., a written policy on a sponsor's website), non-negotiable, and the proposed activities fit within the University's overall mission.

 A rate reduction requested by a specific program officer, as opposed to an overall agency, does not constitute an approved waiver.
 Note also that F&A cost reductions cannot generally be granted in relation to for-profit organizations, as rate reductions to such organizations -- whereby the sponsor would not be reimbursing the University for the full cost of the project -- constitute a gift of public funds for private benefit.
-Under certain circumstances, an exception based on sponsor policy may be considered for a legitimate, general University community service, scholars, or fellowship program sponsored by a for-profit corporation when the restriction is a bona fide limit, consistently communicated to all applicants and publicly shared (e.g., a program announcement published on the sponsor's website).

-Reductions that will be Accepted: F&A Rate Reduction Request Form is not Required
+Reductions that will be accepted: F&A Rate Reduction Request Form is not Required

 • Reductions required by statute.